 Before joining Keker, Van Nest & Peters, Ms. Thacher clerked at the District Court for the Southern District of New York and at the Court of Appeals for the Ninth Circuit.
-Ms. Thacher also gained valuable hands-on legal training while a student at Stanford, working for the U.S. Department of Justice, the Stanford Environmental Law Clinic, and the Royal Government of Bhutan.
-In addition, she regularly volunteered as an instructor at a local juvenile justice facility.
+A graduate of Stanford Law School, Ms. Thacher also worked for years as a project manager in Yellowstone National Park and served as a Henry Luce Scholar conducting research on the Tibetan Plateau in China.

 We represented a law firm and individual attorneys in a highly contentious and complicated case brought by a developer alleging legal malpractice claims against our clients, along with numerous claims against a large group of other individuals and companies involved in a real estate joint venture.
 We executed an aggressive defense strategy, using early discovery and motion practice, to quickly extricate our clients from the dispute.
 We secured dismissal for waiver of costs for all the individual attorneys and a favorable early settlement for the law firm.